-Nevertheless, in this survey we focus more narrowly on child-rearing decisions that take place after parents have formed a relationship and have had a child.
-In part, this is because the economics of marriage and fertility has a longer history and a number of surveys are available.4 Moreover, up to now the literatures on marriage, fertility, and narrowly defined parenting have mostly developed in isolation, with a lack of research that considers, say, a joint decision involving how many children to have and with which parenting style to raise them.
-We believe considering interactions between different choices that affect child rearing to be an important direction for future research, and we discuss some specific issues (such as the role of single parenting) at the end of the paper.
+Nevertheless, in this review, we focus more narrowly on child-rearing decisions that take place after parents have formed a relationship and have had a child.
+In part, this is because the study of the economics of marriage and fertility has a longer history, and many surveys are available.
+Moreover, to date, the literatures on marriage, fertility, and narrowly defined parenting have mostly developed in isolation, with a lack of research that considers, say, a joint decision involving how many children to have and with which parenting style to raise them.
+We believe considering interactions among different choices that affect child rearing to be an important direction for future research, and we discuss some specific issues (such as the role of single parenting) at the end of the review.